Libensemble/libensemble/README.rst

 libEnsemble employs a manager/worker scheme that can run on various communication media (including MPI, multiprocessing, and TCP); interfacing with user-provided executables is also supported.
-Each worker can control and monitor any level of work, from small subnode jobs to huge many-node simulations.
-A job controller interface is provided to ensure that scripts are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores in a system and can split up jobs automatically if resource data isn't supplied.
+Each worker can control and monitor any level of work, from small subnode tasks to huge many-node simulations.
+An executor interface is provided to ensure that scripts are portable, resilient, and flexible; it also enables automatic detection of the nodes and cores in a system and can split up tasks automatically if resource data isn't supplied.

 .. before_dependencies_rst_tag